AdguardTeam/KnowledgeBase/docs/guides/take-screenshot.md

 Taking a screenshot on an Android device can be done in various ways — depending on the device model and its manufacturer.

-Generally, you must use the following button combination for Android:
+Generally, the following button combination is used for Android:

 - **Hold down at once the *Volume Down* and the *Power* buttons for 1–2 seconds**

 Your Android device will capture the entire screen and save it as a photo.
 So, you can find the screenshot in a *Screenshots* folder in your Gallery.

-But, as it has been already said, there can be differences depending on a particular device.
+But there can be differences depending on a particular device.
 Let’s look at other possible combinations:

 - **Hold down at once *Home* and *Power* for 1–2 seconds;**
 - **Hold down at once the *Back* and the *Home* buttons**